masnagam/rust-case-studies/tokio-process-stdio-hup/README.md

 ## Workaround

-This issue should be solved in `tokio` basically.
-However, there are workarounds to avoid this issue by waking up the pending write in some way.
-See [workaround.patch](./workaround.patch) in this folder for details.
-It might be possible to apply a similar patch to `tokio::process::{ChildStdin, ChildStdout, ChildStderr}`.
+This issue should be solved in `tokio` basically, but I tried to find workarounds to avoid this issue by waking up the pending write in some way.

+* [workaround_oneshot.patch]
+* [workaround_sigchld.patch]

+These are NOT perfect solutions.

+[workaround_oneshot.patch] can solve this issue even if we can call `tx.send(())` explicitly at the correct timing.
+That's impossible if we cannot predict the child process termination.

+[workaround_sigchld.patch] can solve this issue in the test program, but cannot solve when there are multiple child processes.

+[workaround_oneshot.patch]: ./workaround_oneshot.patch
+[workaround_sigchld.patch]: ./workaround_sigchld.patch